SAFE HARBOUR STATEMENT

 The unique locational advantage offered by Chennai has enabled JKM Automotive toforge strong partnerships with each of its customers.
 With backward integration due toacquisition of Ferrous Foundry, Automotive unit has better advantage on its supply chainmanagement.

 Aerospace & Defence Industry

-The Sukhoi 30MKI is without doubt one of the finest multi-role aircraft in the worldtoday.
-The melting pot of a robust Russian airframe combined with state-of-the-art westernavionics and locally developed computers, has given the Indian Air Force a quantum leap inoffensive capability unrivalled in Asia.
-The Government of India plans to more than doublethe number of Russian-made Sukhoi 30MKI fighter aircraft in the Indian Air Force fleet, to230 by 2015.
+The Sukhoi 30MKI which is one of the finest multi-role aircraft in the world, combinesa robust Russian airframe with state-of-the-art western avionics and locally developedcomputers.
+The addition of this aircraft has given the Indian Air Force a quantum leap inoffensive capability unrivalled in Asia.
+The Government of India plans to more than doublethe number of Russian-made Sukhoi 30MKI fighter aircraft in the Indian Air Force fleet to230 by 2015.

 Hindustan Aeronautics Limited (HAL) has mastered the manufacturing of wing and tail,and has started producing the Fuselage this year.
 The manufacturing of the engine is themost challenging aspect of indigenisation and will be undertaken soon.

 Despite the negative sentiments due to the Eurozone crisis and worries aboutChinas growth stalling, the Aerospace market in 2012 has beaten expectations ofbeing a washout.
 The giant mega-deals of recent years have resulted in huge productionbacklogs for aircraft manufacturers.
 Airbus is slated to set up a fourth A320 plant in theUS, while Boeing is boosting production 30% to reduce its backlog.